Committee of Review report and recommendations

 Status: Sections 173 and 174 were not repealed.
 FOIP was amended instead.
 The provision in section 173 of our Act stating that the worker can only use their file for the purposes of an appeal was removed from this section.

-1. Employer Resource Centre: Establish an Employer Resource Centre, co-ordinated through the Office of the Workers’ Advocate, dedicated to helping employers navigate the workers’ compensation system.
+1. Employer Resource Centre: Establish an Employer Resource Centre, co-ordinated through the Injured Worker Appeal Services, dedicated to helping employers navigate the workers’ compensation system.

 Status: An Employer Resource Centre working group convened in mid-2018 to investigate the gaps in supports for employers navigating the workers’ compensation system.
 The Employer Resource Centre was established in September 2019.
 Contact the Employer Resource Centre here.